SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 <details markdown="1">
 <summary>2. <ins>You are haunted!</ins></summary>
 Each night, between midnight and dawn, you are visited by a ghostly apparition.
-Roll a D6, you can reroll if you have a ouija board : 1.
-Just a silent image of your dead spouse, passive and staring, 2.
-The vivid image of your dead spouse, eager to chat, it knows a lot about people who died here, 3.
-The invisible presence of your dead spouse protecting you, until dawn, you can use each of the ghost’s [ethereal attacks](/monsters/ghost) once, 4.
-The ethereal [ghost](/monsters/ghost) of your dead spouse, enraged and hostile, 5.
-A child you left safe with your family (how is that possible!? is it real?).
-Acts as a temporary immaterial follower, 6.
-Death Itself comes to wager hit points in a game of blackjack.
+Roll a D6, you can reroll if you have a ouija board : **1.** Just your imagination, **2.** Your dead spouse, eager to chat.
+It knows a lot about people who died here, **3.** Your dead spouse, protecting you.
+You can use each of the ghost’s [ethereal attacks](/monsters/ghost) once, **4.** Your [dead spouse](/monsters/ghost), enraged and hostile, **5.** Your child — *how is that possible!?
+You left them safe with family is it real?*.
+Acts as a temporary immaterial follower, **6.** Death Itself.
+It comes to wager HP in a game of blackjack.
+Permanently gain or lose them.
 </details>

 ## Death's Companion